julioselva/poker-legends/README.md

 # POKER LEGENDS
-A 52-cards poker game engine statless and buit with NodeJS, NestJS, TypeScript, RxJS and algebraic data types.
+A 52-cards poker statless game engine buit with NodeJS, NestJS, TypeScript, RxJS and algebraic data types.

 ## Purpose
 This game engine (GE) is stateless and responsible for game evaluation, rules and actions.